8 mass vaccination events planned for rural Lowcountry communities

-Hampton, Allendale, and Bamberg are three of the poorest counties in South Carolina.
-3 of the bottom seven in per capita income in the state.
+Hampton, Allendale and Bamberg are three of the poorest counties in South Carolina — three of the bottom seven in per capita income in the state.
 Their populations called “forgotten” by many.

 “Rural communities suffer from a lack of attention from people in high places,” explains the House Majority Whip.
 “One of the problems you have is sensitizing people who make these decisions to these facts.”